Calendar Events

 GP 232

-This bill would prohibit New Hampshire school districts and personnel from teaching critical race theory and "LGBTQ+ ideologies."
-It establishes a private right of action, enabling individuals to sue schools and educators for alleged violations, which could lead to censorship, a hostile learning environment for LGBTQ+ students, and a chilling effect on academic freedom and teachers' professional autonomy.
+This bill prohibits New Hampshire public schools and personnel from teaching critical race theory and 'LGBTQ+ ideologies.'
+It establishes a private right of action, allowing individuals to sue school districts and educators for alleged violations.
+This creates a hostile and uninclusive environment for LGBTQ+ students, stifles academic freedom and open discussion on important social issues, and places teachers at significant legal and professional risk, impacting their ability to perform their jobs without fear of reprisal.

 HB112